 Labor has also spent five years in the Olympic Development State and Regional programs as a head and assistant Colorado State Team and Region IV Coach.
 She has helped lead the ‘01 Region IV Team to an International Championship and the ‘03 state team to be Region IV finalists.
 She has been a staff coach for the national training camps, national training centers, regional camps, and sub-regional events.

 Labor holds her NSCAA National and Advanced National Coaching License.
 She has spent the past 12 years coaching club soccer for all levels and ages at Real Colorado, Las Vegas Premier, Westminster AFC and most recently with Arsenal Colorado.
 In 2015, she was named Arsenal Competitive Coach of the Year and was nominated for Colorado State Youth Soccer Competitive Coach of the Year.
 Along with coaching, Labor has acted as the College Advisory Program Director and a Sport Psychology Performance Educator.

 She earned her bachelor’s degree in psychology from UNLV in 2010, where she was a student-athlete for the Rebels.
 In 2007, she helped UNLV to a Mountain West Conference regular-season championship and she was a three-time Mountain West All-Academic honoree.

-She played one year of soccer at Regis before transferring to UNLV, earning RMAC Freshman of the Year and first-team all-conference after leading the Rangers in points, assists and game-winning goals, and was second in goals scored.
-When she returned to Regis as a coach, she earned her master’s degree in 2012 in specialization in leadership development.
+She played one year of soccer at Regis before transferring to UNLV, earning RMAC Freshman of the Year, and all-region, all-conference, and all-tournament selections after leading the Rangers in points, assists and game-winning goals, and was second in goals scored as a freshman.
+When she returned to Regis as a coach, she earned her master’s degree in 2012 in Industrial/Organizational Psychology with a specialization in sports psychology and leadership development.